top of page

 We developed and are actively promoting (in our own and others’ work) use of the term ‘own household father’ as an alternative to ‘non-resident father’ – to provoke more sensitive, precise and father-inclusive research and service development

 Woven into our Nuffield Foundation-funded Contemporary Fathers in the UK series of evidence reviews is a strand of work led by our research associate Rebecca Goldman, that explores the breadth and depth of paternal data that is collected and analysed by the UK’s major cohort and longitudinal studies, and feeds into policymaking and service commissioning.
-Our Where's the Daddy? report presents our findings.
+Our Where's the Daddy? and The Kids are Alright (longitudinal datasets review) reports presents our findings.
+Watch the webinar.

 Drawing on this work, we highlight research gaps and engage with the research community with a view to developing a stronger father-focus, thus enabling more accurate understandings of, and responses to, modern fatherhood.

-We have produced guidance on how to address fathers and father-figures in LGBTQ+ families, and provide evidence-based support around inclusive approaches to working with fathers of colour and other minoritized groups
+We have produced guidance on how to address fathers and father-figures in LGBTQ+ families, and provide evidence-based resources and support around inclusive approaches to working with fathers in minoritized groups

 How you can help